Software Framework for Optically Accessible Quantum Memory Using Group-IV Color Centers in Diamond: Introduction

-In this work, we focus on a hybrid quantum memory scheme that uses single-photon sources \cite{Reimer2019}, such as quantum dots \cite{Thomas2024}, solid state emitter \cite{Meng2024} or heralded single photons from spontaneous parametric down conversion \cite{Kaneda2016}, together with an atom-like memory system based on negatively charged group-IV color centers in diamond (G4V) \cite{thiering_ab_2018}.
-The latter is integrated into a single-sided nanophotonic cavity, specifically the Sawfish cavity \cite{bopp_sawfish_2024,pregnolato_fabrication_2024}.
+In this work, we focus on a hybrid quantum memory scheme that uses single-photon sources \cite{Reimer2019}, such as quantum dots \cite{Thomas2024}, solid state emitters \cite{Meng2024} or heralded single photons from spontaneous parametric down conversion \cite{Kaneda2016}, together with an atom-like memory system based on negatively charged group-IV color centers in diamond (G4V) \cite{thiering_ab_2018}.
+The latter is integrated into a single-sided nanophotonic cavity, specifically the Sawfish cavity due to its high coupling efficiency \cite{bopp_sawfish_2024,pregnolato_fabrication_2024}.
 Tin-vacancy centers (SnVs) are a particularly suitable choice for such quantum memories \cite{Bhaskar2020,Knaut2024,chen_scalable_2024,parker_diamond_2024} when integrated into nanophotonic structures.
 Due to their reduced sensitivity to charge noise \cite{Bradac2019}, their optical coherence properties are largely preserved.
 By using state‑dependent reflection from the cavity and implementing high-fidelity fractional quantum gates through a pulse train of optical $\pi/8$ pulses, our specific memory design can achieve gate fidelities exceeding 99\% depending on the bandwidth.
 We also consider microwave control for the memory scheme, which extends the viability to longer storage times, at the cost of reduced operational rates \cite{pieplow_efficient_2024}.

 The goal of this work is to present the technical background for describing the device within a standardized software framework for quantum memory architectures \cite{code_strocka_qm}.
-The software module we developed allows users to compute Kraus operators for the read-in and read-out processes under optical or microwave control, respectively, and to specify photon-generation fidelity, bandwidth, and the nanophotonic system’s temperature.
-When microwave control is selected, users may also adjust strain as well as DC and AC magnetic field strengths and orientations.
+The software module we developed allows users to compute Kraus-operators for the read-in and read-out processes using the SiV$^{-}$ or SnV$^{-}$ as a quantum memory.
+The user can specify optical (limited for now to the SnV) or microwave control, the photon-generation fidelity, bandwidth for read-in and read-out, and the nanophotonic system’s temperature.
+When microwave control is selected, users may also adjust strain as well as DC and AC magnetic field strengths and orientations as well as the respective defect center, i.e. the SiV$^{-}$ or SnV$^-$.
+If the user measures data for the spin gate or the cavity, these can be used to estimate the corresponding read-in and read-out Kraus-operators.
 To support this module, we provide a detailed description of the model for storing and retrieving a time-bin photonic qubit in a spin state, which serves as the basis of the software component.